A9-dev/ReactChallenges/README.md

 **todo**: Todo List

-**shopping**: Shopping simulation where shoppers are assigned a line depending on how many items are in the queue.
+**shopping**: Shopping simulation where shoppers are assigned a line depending on how many items are in the queue, with items in the queue reducing over time